NOAA-OWP/RRASSLER/README.md

 align.
 That is not particularly surprising, but it is often disconcerting.
 3DEP timestamps, resolutions, and even order of reprojection operations may alter the surfaces slightly, even if they are stated to have come from the same input database.
+Do your own sanity checks and try not to lose your mind, it’s probably easier to go out and measure it again.
 Finally, this was developed, tested, and deployed over primarily 1D data.
-Although 2D model will ingest, there was no consideration for those and is not accounting or copying *.tif* files so the value of RRASSLing these models is greatly diminished.
+Although 2D model will ingest, there was no consideration for those and is not accounting or copying *.tif* files so the value of these models is greatly diminished.

 #### Getting involved